mbonamensa/calculator-app/README.md

 # Altschool Calculator App Assignment

-This is a solution to the Calculator app assignment given by Altschool School of Engineering tutors.
+This is a solution to the Calculator app assignment given by AltSchool Africa [School of Software Engineering](https://altschoolafrica.com/schools/engineering) tutors.

 ## Table of contents